Dive Protea Banks & Aliwal Shoal

 Dive Aliwal Shoal: Aliwal Shoal with its many caves, gullies and pinnacles, provides a seasonal residence for hundreds of ragged-tooth sharks , dive between June and October expect to find yourself in the presence of several, large and fully mature specimens.
 Outside of “raggie” season, Aliwal Shoal offers consistently great diving with a wide variety of dive sites to suit all levels of training.
 The shoal attracts a huge variety fish, shark and ray species.
 Dolphins, eagle rays and manta rays are not uncommon on Aliwal shoal and for something special, the wreck of The Produce (1974) produces the goods when the current allows.

-Dive Protea Banks: Protea banks must rate as amongst the worlds top shark diving destinations, and yet the world has only recently started to take notice.
+Dive Protea Banks: Protea banks must rate as among the worlds top shark diving destinations, and yet the world has only recently started to take notice.
 Lying some 8km off the KZN coast the reef starts at 28m and steps down to over 45m in places.
 There is often strong current on Protea Banks so be prepared for a fast drift dive over the reef before ascending into mid-water for a multilevel dive.
 Diving with bull (Zambezi) sharks is what Protea Banks is famous for, while different seasons see different species of shark visiting the reef.

-Typically the dives on Protea Banks during the Summer months are drift dives over the Southern Pinnacles in search of bull sharks, tiger sharks and schooling hammerheads.
-The winter months from April/May see the spectacular arrival of hundreds of ragged-tooth sharks to the Northen Pinnacles.
+The dives on Protea Banks during the Summer months are typically drift dives over the Southern Pinnacles in search of bull sharks, tiger sharks and schooling hammerheads.
+The winter months from April/May see the spectacular arrival of hundreds of ragged-tooth sharks to the Northern Pinnacles.
 The ragged-tooth sharks seek shelter in the many caves, gullies and swim-throughs where you can often find them hiding from the current.

-Due to depth and current, divers must hold Advanced certifications with a minimum of 20 logged dives to dive safely on Protea banks.
+Due to depth and strong currents, divers must hold Advanced certifications with a minimum of 20 logged dives to dive safely on Protea banks.